Golan Heights: Bronze Age

+Iron Age

-Following the Late Bronze Age collapse, the Golan was home to the newly formed kingdom of Geshur, likely a continuation of the earlier "Land of Garu".
-The Hebrew Bible mentions it as a distinct entity during the reign of David (10th century BC).
-David's marriage to Maacha, daughter of King Talmai of Geshur, supports a dynastic alliance with Israel.
-However, by the mid-9th century BC, Aram-Damascus absorbed Geshur into its expanding territory.
-Aram-Damascus' rivalry with the Kingdom of Israel led to numerous military clashes in the Golan and Gilead regions throughout the 9th and 8th centuries BC.
-The Bible recounts two Israelite victories at Aphek, a location possibly corresponding to the modern-day Afik, near the Sea of Galilee.
+Following the Late Bronze Age collapse, the kingdom of Geshur emerged from the Golan, likely a continuation of the earlier "Land of Garu".
+The Hebrew Bible mentions it as a distinct entity during the reign of David (10th century BCE).
+David's marriage to Maacha, daughter of Talmai, the king of Geshur, supports a dynastic alliance with Israel.
+However, by the mid-9th century BCE, Aram-Damascus absorbed Geshur into its expanding territory.
+Aram-Damascus' rivalry with the Kingdom of Israel led to numerous military clashes in the Golan and Gilead regions throughout the 9th and 8th centuries BCE.
+In the Books of Kings (1 Kings 20:26–30), the Bible recounts how Ahab, king of Israel, defeated Ben-Hadad I of Damascus at Aphek, a location possibly corresponding to the modern-day Afik, near the Sea of Galilee.

+Assyrian, Babylonian, and Persian periods

-During the 8th century BC, the Assyrians conquered the region, incorporating it into the province of Qarnayim, likely including Damascus as well.
+During the 8th century BCE, the Assyrians conquered the region, incorporating it into the province of Qarnayim, likely including Damascus as well.
 This period was succeeded by the Babylonian and the Achaemenid Empire.
-In the 5th century BC, the Achaemenid Empire allowed the region to be resettled by returning Jewish exiles from the Babylonian Captivity, a fact that has been noted in the Mosaic of Rehob.
+According to the Mosaic of Rehob, the Achaemenid Empire allowed the region to be resettled by returning Jewish exiles from the Babylonian Captivity in the 5th century BCE.
+Archaeological surveys have found no remains indicating any kind of habitation between the 6th and 3rd centuries BCE.

-After the Assyrian period, about four centuries provide limited archaeological finds in the Golan.